Xlient/tq-CSharp/README.md

  ## Getting Started

  1. Clone this repo
- 2. For directions on how to enable extentions in TwilioQuest <a href="https://github.com/TwilioQuest/twilioquest-extension-template#getting-started">here</a>
+ 2. For directions on how to enable extentions in TwilioQuest click <a href="https://github.com/TwilioQuest/twilioquest-extension-template#getting-started">here</a>

-### Contributing 💻
+## Contributing 💻
- if you are interested in fixing issues and contributing directly to the code base, a great way to get started is by checking out our [contributing guidelines](.github/CONTRIBUTING.md) _WIP_.
-Also you're welcome to ask questions in [Github Discussions](https://github.com/Xlient/tq-CSharp/discussions)
+ if you are interested in fixing issues and contributing directly to the code base, a great way to get started is by checking out our [contributing guidelines](.github/CONTRIBUTING.md) (Still a work in progress) as it outlines how you can contribute to this project.
+Also you're welcome to ask questions in [Github Discussions](https://github.com/Xlient/tq-CSharp/discussions) about levels, objectives and so forth.

+ Keep and eye out for `Help wanted` or `good first issue` labels in the issues tab!
+Or just jump in.

 ## All Levels